Total $\mathbb{A}$-variation flows: Proof of the main theorems

 \subsubsection{Overview and general strategy}

-In this section, we will prove the Theorems \ref{main thm 1},\ref{main thm 2}, \ref{relax thm} and \ref{relax thm2}.
+In this section, we will prove the Theorems \ref{main thm 1}, \ref{main thm 2}, \ref{T relax 1} and \ref{T relax 2}.

 The main difficulty in the proof will be to show that in the Theorems \ref{main thm 1} and \ref{main thm 2} a) implies the variational inequality in b).
-To do so, we will show that the operator $\tilde{\de F}$ defined through the condition b) is a subset of the subdifferential and that it fulfills the range condition $\ran(I+\tilde{\de F})=L^2$, which implies by Lemma \ref{monotonicity} that it must already be the entire subdifferential.
-To do so, we consider a regularized version of the functional, for which we can directly compute the Euler-Lagrange equation and show that we obtain elements of $\tilde{\de F}$ as certain limits.
+To do so, we will show that the operator $\widetilde{\de F_{dual}}$ defined through the condition b) is a subset of the subdifferential and that it fulfills the range condition $\ran(I+\widetilde{\de F_{dual}})=L^2$, which implies by Lemma \ref{monotonicity} that it must already be the entire subdifferential.
+To do so, we consider a regularised version of the functional, for which we can directly compute the Euler-Lagrange equation and show that we obtain elements of $\widetilde{\de F_{dual}}$ as certain limits.
 The sequence of functions that we obtain this way will also be an optimal sequence for the relaxation.

-To regularize the functional, we shall consider $f_{\lambda}^q$ for $q\searrow 1$ (so that we do not have to work with measures) and $\lambda\searrow 0$, where $f_\lambda$ is the Moreau-Yosida approximation (defined below), so that the function becomes differentiable.
+To regularise the functional, we shall consider $f_{\lambda}^q$ for $q\searrow 1$ (so that we do not have to work with measures) and $\lambda\searrow 0$, where $f_\lambda$ is the Moreau-Yosida approximation (defined below), so that the function becomes differentiable.

 The proofs with and without boundary terms are quite similar to each other, so we focus on the case with boundary terms and comment on the changes that need to be made for the other case.